khshakilahamed/books-by-zeptoapps/README.md

 #### Notes:
 - Don’t use any templates for the UI.
 - You can use React JS or vanilla JS for this task, but we recommend using vanilla JS only.
 - You must create a public GitHub repository and upload files.
 Use proper commits.
 Send us the repository link once you complete the task.

+## Some Bonus Part that I have done
+- Create a banner on the home page
+- Search and filter preferences save in the local storage when the page refresh.(According to requirement)
+- Created a debouncer for unnecessary search request.
+- Create altert after save book to the wishlist or remove from the wishlist.
+- Store the books in the local storage to prevent extra loading.